 Trade and other receivables are initially recognised at fair value.
 They are subsequently measured at their amortised cost using the effective interest method less any provision for impairment.
-A provision for impairment is made where there is objective evidence (including counterparties with financial difficulties or in default on payments) that amounts will not be recovered in accordance with original terms of the agreement.
-A provision for impairment is established when the carrying value of the receivable exceeds the present value of the future cash flows discounted using the original effective interest rate.
+The Company recognises the losses allowance for expected credit losses 'ECL' as per IFRS 9.
+Losses allowance are deducted from the gross carrying amount of the trade and receivables carried at amortised cost.
+A provision for impairment is established when the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective interest rate.
 The carrying value of the receivable is reduced through the use of an allowance account and any impairment loss is recognised in the Statement of Comprehensive Income.